0333 0053 100

 The super-sports RSV4 was first seen as the world superbike racer on which Aprilia works rider Max Biaggi was immediately competitive in the 2009 championship.
 Such was the V4’s speed and exotic chassis design that rival teams complained it was a pure competition machine, not a modified production bike as the regulations demanded.
 Shortly afterwards Aprilia unveiled the production RSV4 Factory, and the critics were forced to back down.

-Engineers from Aprilia’s streetbike and racing departments had collaborated in the RSV4’s design, which was based on a 999cc DOHC V4, with cylinders set at 65 degrees.
-The chassis used a twin-spar aluminium frame that incorporated an unprecedented degree of adjustability.
+Engineers from Aprilia’s streetbike and racing departments had collaborated in the RSV4’s design, which was based on a 999cc double overhead camshaft V4, with cylinders set at 65 degrees.
+The chassis used a twin-spar aluminium frame which incorporated an unprecedented degree of adjustability.
 The RSV4 produced 180bhp in street spec and was fiercely competitive on both road and track, winning three world superbike titles (with Biaggi, twice, and Sylvain Guintoli) without generating the sales that its performance deserved.

 Aprilia had more showroom success with the naked Tuono V4R derivative, which was launched in 2011 and followed the super-sports model by offering a state-of-the-art APRC electronics package.
 Its barely detuned V4 engine made 167bhp, taking super-naked performance to a new level – subsequently raised still further in 2015 with the Tuono V4 1100.